 To avoid wasting any leftover paint make sure there’s a good seal on your paint cans before storing the paint.
 Use a mallet to gently hammer around the edges of the lid and make sure there are no gaps.
 This is also a great time to label your cans.
 Try labeling your paint cans with the color name and corresponding room or area for easy access.
 Paint tends to drip and get on the sides of the paint can so we recommend writing your labels on the lid whenever possible.

 The next, and most important step, is to find the best location for your paint cans.
 Areas that are not temperature controlled are not ideal for storing paint.
-Avoid spaces like unheated garages, sheds, under decks, etc. Don’t storing paint cans directly on a concrete floor because they tend to stay at lower temperatures.
+Avoid spaces like unheated garages, sheds, under-decks, etc. Don’t store paint cans directly on a concrete floor because they tend to stay at lower temperatures.
 These lower temperatures can cause issues with the paint over time.
 The best places to store paint are temperature-controlled areas.
-So, look for areas like a closet, finished basement, or a heated garage to avoid any freezing.
+So, look for areas like a closet, a finished basement, or a heated garage to avoid any freezing.